The year is drawing to a close, and with winter’s more introspective energy, what better time to review your year?

-My Breakthrough coaching is a short programme that helps you review your life, draw out a new or improved vision for the coming year, and find your first steps to get going in the New Year – or the Next Year – whenever you choose to start your review and reflection.
+She can help you review your life, draw out a new or improved vision for the coming year and find your first steps to get going in the New Year – or the Next Year – whenever you choose to start your review and reflection.

 And if you’re daunted about new year resolutions or the idea of goals, check out my post Set Direction, Not Goals for some inspiration on how to give your new year direction so it works for you!

 I’d love to read about your experiences with End-of-the-Year Reflecting, either in one of the above ways, or in your own way.

 Please make your comments in the box below!

 And if you want to work with me to review your year (or indeed your life), and discover your vision for what’s next, find out here how to do that.